 Travel to the Trailhead

 I’m not sure exactly what I expected from a shelter; a picnic shelter with a cement pad, a few picnic tables, and a roof overhead, I suppose.
 Fortunately, the shelter is much more camper-friendly.
 The floor is just dirt, and three graffiti-covered walls and ceiling surround a picnic table and fire ring.
 Although we have a tent and rainfly, the prospect of keeping all our gear dry without any special effort brightens our evening.
 We pitch the tent, again by the light of our headlamps, and toss in our sleeping bags and pads.
 We prop our packs against one of the shelter walls and hang our food supply from one of the rafters.
 No, it isn’t hundreds of feet from our tent, and yes, a determined animal could probably get to it.
-There aren’t any bears here; the worst we worry about are mice and raccoons.
-Dad and I are both tired, so it doesn’t take long before we drift off listening to the light patter of rain drops on the roof.
+However, there aren’t any bears here; the worst we worry about are mice and raccoons.
+Steve and I are both tired, so it doesn’t take long before we drift off listening to the light patter of rain drops on the roof.